Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Conceptual Model

 The researchers presented a conceptual model for this study based on a literature review and adapted from the UTAUT model.
 The model shows an explicit relationship between the independent variables (Performance expectancy, Effort expectancy, and Facilitating conditions) and the dependent variable (Citizen Journalism Practice).
-Mainly, it presents a direct relationship between the performance expectancy of social media engagement and citizen journalism practice.
+Mainly, it presents a direct relationship between the performance expectancy of social media engagement and the practice of citizen journalism.

-Additionally, there is a connection between the effort expectancy of social media engagement and the practice of citizen journalism.
-The model also shows an evident connection between the facilitating conditions of social media engagement and citizen journalism practice.
+Additionally, there is a connection between the effort expectancy of social media engagement and citizen journalism practice.
+The model also shows a clear connection between the facilitating conditions for social media engagement and citizen journalism practice.
 Furthermore, this conceptual framework examines the influence of the three independent variables on the dependent variables.

 Methodology